GNFS begins investigations into fire outbreak at Kumasi Central Market

 It took personnel of the GNFS over four hours to bring the fire under control.

-Persons whose shops were located close to that section risked salvaging their wares before the fire could reach there.
+Persons whose shops were located close to that section risked to salvage their wares before the fire could reach there.

 The cause of the fire is still not known, but the fire officers are blaming the haphazard electrical wiring in the shops in the affected area, which could have attracted the fire from the strong thunderstorm during the rains that evening.